We don’t support this browser anymore.

 Our view

-Pets at Home’s not been totally immune to a challenging consumer environment.
-And as a result, full-year numbers won’t quite live up to management’s initial expectations.
-However, we think the business remains more resilient than the average retailer.
-And whilst there can be no promises, the Group is confident of respectable profit growth in the next financial year.
+We think the business remains more resilient than the average retailer.
+And whilst there can be no promises, PETS is confident of respectable profit growth in the new financial year.

 A certain level of demand is guaranteed, no matter what the economic climate.
 Our dogs and cats still need food, and this is one of the last areas people will skimp on when times get tough.
 Pets at Home's market-leading position hasn't come by accident and is testament to the strong work that's been done on product availability and pricing proposition.